Posts

 That time when I spent two weeks hunting down one software bug

 This post is a response to two questions that I am commonly asked.
 ‘Is coding fun?’ and ‘What is coding like?’
+That time when I spent two weeks hunting down one software bug.
+TV shows about computer programmers are …

 Golang database locker (calmdocs/dblocker)

 How I access databases in golang: github.com/calmdocs/dblocker Golang database locker.
-A simple library to lock a shared database session for each “user” or “id” behind what is effectively a RWMutex.The 20% cut - Tech cost cutting trends
+A simple library to lock a shared database session for each “user” or “id” behind what is effectively a RWMutex.

-The 20% cut: Tech cost cutting trends
+The 20% cut - Tech cost cutting trends

 Why cyber insurance is becoming like health insurance

 The health insurance industry has a significant influence on how health care is provided.
 Similarly, cyber insurers may increasingly influence how organisations run their technology systems and secure their data.
+Data …

 Avoiding the business continuity trap

-Real business continuity for critical industries like banks, hospitals, and government organisations
+Real business continuity for critical industries like banks, hospitals, and government organisations The challenge: Are we really ready for disaster?
+We do a lot of work to assist banks and other financial service …

 Commonly asked question - Should your business buy AI products?

 Consider just waiting for machine learning to be built into the products that you already use, or buying targeted tools requiring human oversight.
+The new machine learning models are more than a little magical Using …

 What happened with Cloudstrike and why it is interesting from a security perspective

-Why go (golang) is my favourite programming language.
+Why Go is my favourite programming language

 macOS golang backend and native SwiftUI frontend using http long polling